 • Firm lightly

-• Once seedlings are well developed, remove the root ball (cutting the bottle if needed) and transplant into the ground or pots, keeping only the strongest plants
+• Once plants are well developed, remove the root ball (cutting the bottle if needed) and transplant into open ground or pots, keeping only the strongest plants

 Transplanting

-Germination takes 10–15 days.
-When seedlings are well-rooted and about 5 cm tall (once true leaves appear), it’s time for intermediate transplanting into slightly larger pots filled with compost if outdoor planting isn’t yet possible.
-Wait until plants reach 10 cm (4–6 leaves) before planting them directly in the garden.
-Keep them under a warm cloche, watering regularly.
-Transplant young plants into the garden using a trowel, spacing them 20 cm apart, or into pots, containers, or planters filled with vegetable and herb compost, enriched with compost if needed.
-Transplanting basil can be tricky, so I recommend sowing in biodegradable pots to keep roots intact during transplanting.
-They also help retain watering moisture.
+Germination takes 10-15 days.
+When shoots are well rooted and about 5 cm tall (once true leaves appear), it's time for intermediate transplanting into slightly larger pots filled with compost if you can't yet plant outdoors.
+Wait until plants are 10 cm tall (4-6 leaves) before planting them directly in the garden.
+Keep them under a warm frame, watering regularly.
+Transplant your young plants into the garden using a trowel, spacing them 20 cm apart, or into pots, containers, or planters filled with vegetable garden and herb compost, enriched with compost if needed.
+Transplanting basil can be tricky, so I recommend sowing in biodegradable pots: the roots remain intact during transplanting.
+They also store watering water well.

-Basil can also remain in pots for easy kitchen access.
+Basil can also remain in pots for easy access in the kitchen.

-basil sowing, how to sow basil, sowing aromatic herbs
+basil sowing, how to sow basil, sowing herbs

-Choose a warm, sunny spot (partial shade in hotter regions), sheltered from wind, with loose, moist soil enriched with compost.
-Loosen and weed the soil before sowing.
+Choose a warm, sunny spot, partial shade in hotter regions, sheltered from wind, with fresh, loose soil enriched with compost.
+The soil should be loosened and weeded before sowing.

 • Loosen the soil without turning it, using a broadfork